NCAA case tied to UNC's academic case hits another delay

 The NCAA case tied to North Carolina's multi-year academic scandal has hit yet another delay.

-That comes days after a woman at the center of the scandal issued an affidavit defending the quality of courses offered while her attorney said the NCAA had falsely charged her with wrongdoing.
+Deborah Crowder, a retired office administrator in the formerly named African and Afro-American Studies (AFAM) department, filed an affidavit late last week defending the quality of courses offered while attorney Elliot Abrams wrote a letter saying the NCAA had falsely charged her with wrongdoing.

 Follow Aaron Beard on Twitter at http://www.twitter.com/aaronbeardap